-Lights Solution One of my lights is out Most likely you had been running the engine in DCC or DCS mode and toggled that light off.
+Check for an obstruction in the smoke stack Add 10-12 drops of smoke fluid Lights Solution One of my lights is out Most likely you had been running the engine in DCC or DCS mode and toggled that light off.
 Put it back into one of those modes and turn that light back on.
 The engine will remember that when you run it again in Conventional DC.
 None of my lights are on Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power to the track my engine starts up (lights and sound) but it won't move Lower the track voltage then raise it again.
+Check the Tender/Boiler drawbar connection.
+You've got to have them locked together.
+When I apply power to the track my engine starts up (lights and sound) but it won't move Lower the track voltage then raise it again.
 The engine should start moving.
 If you apply greater than 9VDC quickly the engine will just set there.
-Lowering it below 9VDC then raising it will get the engine moving My engine hesitates at slow speeds An engine may do this right out of the box if it has not been lubricated.
+Lowering it below 9VDC then raising it will get the engine moving Check the Tender/Boiler drawbar connection.
+You've got to have them locked together.
+My engine hesitates at slow speeds An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
-It should clear up shortly after lubricating and running
+It should clear up shortly after lubricating and running Check to see if you have any kind of binding on the side rods.
+There may be a chuck of your favorite, perfectly scaled pine tree stuck in there.